RSVPArts/crochet-teddy-bear-pattern/README.md

 ## Copyright

 This article is provided for educational purposes.
 Please respect the copyright of all crochet pattern designers and avoid sharing or redistributing paid patterns without permission.

+## Author: RSVP Arts

+This educational guide was created to help crochet enthusiasts learn more about teddy bear patterns and amigurumi techniques.